Franchy Cordero Player Props: Yankees vs. Twins

 Franchy Cordero At The Plate

-- Cordero is batting .186 with a double, four home runs and two walks.
+- Cordero is hitting .174 with a double, four home runs and two walks.

-- In seven of 14 games this season, Cordero has had at least one hit, including one game with multiple hits.
+- In seven of 15 games this year, Cordero has picked up at least one hit, including one game with multiple hits.

-- Cordero has had an RBI in five games this year (35.7%), including four multi-RBI outings (28.6%).
-He has also driven in three or more of his team's runs in two contests.
+- In five games this year (33.3%), Cordero has picked up an RBI, and in four of those games (26.7%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in six games this year (42.9%), but has had no multi-run games.
+- He has scored in six games this season (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.